mrcepid-rap/mrcepid-filterbcf/Readme.md

 generated at the end of the prior step and compares all consequence annotations based on the following, ordered, criteria.
 Where the two annotations being compared both fulfill a given criteria, the code moves to the next tier.

-1. Is the consequence for a protein-coding gene?
+1. Is the consequence for a protein-coding *gene*?
 2. Is the consequence for the [MANE transcript](https://www.ncbi.nlm.nih.gov/refseq/MANE/)
 3. Is the consequence for the VEP canonical transcript?
 4. Which consequence is more severe?
 For this, I have generated a priority score that largely matches that [used by VEP](https://www.ensembl.org/info/genome/variation/prediction/predicted_data.html#consequences).